 Zend Optimizer is a popular piece of software, that is needed to execute files encrypted with Zend Guard.
-The aforementioned encodes files written in PHP 4 and PHP 5 in order to protect them from reverse engineering and not authorized use, thus guarding copyrighted source code.
+The aforementioned encodes files written in PHP 4, PHP 5, PHP 7 and PHP 8 in order to protect them from reverse engineering and not authorized use, thus guarding copyrighted source code.
 In case you'd like to protect your custom script, for example, you will be able to use Zend Guard and your program code will no longer be human readable, but you will also need Zend Optimizer on the server where you host your website.
 Various pre-made script-driven applications, in particular ones which are paid, also require Zend Optimizer in order to work effectively as their core code is generally not free to modify.
 Websites that use the instrument are normally speedier because their code is already optimized and precompiled.

 Zend Optimizer in Shared Hosting